 - 1. "Always on electricity" expectations drive the need for redundancy and resiliency in design and operation of transmission and distribution systems. - 2.
 High levels of customer adoption of advanced technologies in their personal lives increases the standard by which electric utilities are measured in their use of technology to anticipate and keep problems from happening, which requires instant and regular customer communications be available when problems arise. - 3.
 Federal and state policies and incentives continue to promote customer-owned generation (primarily solar) requiring utilities to accommodate bi-directional power flow on their distribution systems in planning and operating procedures. - 4.
 Increasing demand for integrated and automated operations between bulk electric system operators (the Bonneville Power Administration) and distribution utilities in order to meet ever increasing reliability expectations, bi-directional power flows and the ability to respond to "grid level" emergencies safely and rapidly. - 5.
-The prevalence and availability of utility automation and communication technologies is increasing the standard for "prudent utility practice" and the potential liability that would come if high levels of operational visibility are not in place.
+The prevalence and availability of utility automation and communication technologies is increasing the standard for 'prudent utility practice' and the potential liability that would come if high levels of operational visibility are not in place. - 6.
+Aggressive Washington State clean energy policies (including a ban on the sale of new gas-powered vehicles starting in 2035) are incentivizing electrification of transportation and natural gas end-uses which policymakers expect will result in a doubling of electricity demand by 2050. - 7.
+Washington's Clean Energy Transformation Act (CETA) is driving development of utility scale solar projects in Benton County with a corresponding interest in possible interconnection to existing transmission lines owned by the District and BPA. - 8.
+Continued political support for solar and distributed generation in Washington State could result in future legislation that increases the State's net metering cap as well as interest in community solar and utility-scale projects interconnected to the District's distribution system. - 6.
+Develop increased operational 'visibility' through custome meter (AMI) and SCADA data analytics and reporting to manage possible impacts on distribution feeder and lateral operations caused by increasing concentrations of customer-owned solar, electric vehicle charging and natural-gas end use electrification. - 7.
+Develop a transmission and distribution long-range capacity and operations planning methodology and process (10 year plus) as an addition to the District's 5-year Plan of Service studies.